-Net debt is defined by the Group's cash and cash equivalents less its bank overdrafts, borrowings (net of prepaid fees) and lease liabilities.
+Net debt is defined by the Group as the Group's cash and cash equivalents less its bank overdrafts, borrowings (net of prepaid fees) and lease liabilities.
 Interest charges associated with the debt is considered to be a Group accrual.